millbj92/protobuf_api_server/README.md

 # Go gRPC server with Object Relation Mapping using the Ent framework.

-While I'm still a little unstead about coee generation, I can't deny that this framework was able to accomplish quite a bit in just a few minutes.
+While I'm still a little unsteady about code generation, I can't deny that this framework was able to accomplish quite a bit in just a few minutes.
 I love that that've integrated protobuf into their workflow so nicely.

 This small POC was accomplished by following a tutorial from the main Ent website.